Pavement parking laws

 Do not double park, which means parking alongside an already parked car.

 Do not park in front of a dropped kerb pedestrian crossing.
-The new rules do not apply to a dropped kerb at a driveway.
+This does not apply to a dropped kerb at a driveway.

 Enforcement in Renfrewshire